 An Evening with Taylor Duerr

 This compelling life story of one Michigan man's journey brings the reality of the fight for recovery to the stage.
 Through film and conversation, Taylor Duerr shares his experience and discusses 'why now' and 'what's next'.
-Open to Ferris State University and each community member, this free event will highlight how our community can make a difference in the lives of many.
+Open to Ferris State University and each community member, this free event will highlighted how our community can make a difference in the lives of many.
+The event, held April 19, 2023 was attended by more than 60 community members.

 About the event